sarahasan17/Spam-message-Classification/README.md

 Prediction of spam or ham label for new messages.

 ## Results
-The model achieves an accuracy of approximately X% on the test dataset.
+The model achieves an accuracy of approximately 97.2% on the test dataset.

 ## Credits
 This project is inspired by various resources and tutorials on NLP and spam message detection.